keatontaylor/healthchecker-go/README.md

 1. Navigate to localhost:3000 in your browser and use the username and password retrieved from the prior steps.
 2. Navigate to Dashboards -> Browse
 3. Click `Import`
-4. Copy and paste the `dashboard.json` file located in the `deployments` directory.
+4. Copy and paste the `dashboard.json` file located in the `deployment` directory.
 5. Hitting `Import` will take you to the dashboard.